 Since we drove, we parked near Shifen Waterfall, along a road beside Yanjingdong Falls (loosely translated as Eyeglasses Falls).
 From here, we walked through a sheltered old street/market to reach Shifen Waterfall.
 Here’s google map location on where we parked.

-Unimpressed with Shifen Old Street
+Not impressed with Shifen Old Street

 From Shifen Waterfall, we walked 15 minutes to Shifen Old Street for lunch.
 I was expecting Shifen Old Street to be as “happening” as Jiufen Old Street which is located in the same region.
 I thought I would be pampered with a wide array of delicious and well-priced street food, but that wasn’t the case.